petercanmakit/UdpChat/README.md

 	>>> [Exiting]

 If one user logs in using another different PC (with different ip and/or port), it will just update the table so that everyone knows the updated contact information.
-It seams the nikc-name is the key to login.
+It seams the nick-name is the key to login.
 Unfortunately, you cannot send any messages that contain "#"...
 It's a drawback.